-The Case Examination and Enquiries (“CEE”) team identifies cases which may fall within the remit of one or more of the FRC’s disciplinary schemes (the Audit Enforcement Procedure (“AEP”), the Accountancy Scheme and the Actuarial Scheme).
-It identifies potential cases from:
+Case Examination and Enquiries (“CEE”) identify cases which may fall within the remit of one or more of the FRC’s disciplinary schemes (the Audit Enforcement Procedure (“AEP”), the Accountancy Scheme and the Actuarial Scheme).
+Potential cases are identified from:

-The CEE team then examines the circumstances of the case and makes a decision on the appropriate next steps which may include:
+CEE then examine the circumstances of the case and make a decision on the appropriate next steps which may include:

-The Head of the CEE team also acts as the Case Examiner for cases which fall under the AEP.
+The Head of CEE also acts as the Case Examiner for cases which fall under the AEP.

 The Case Examiner’s main responsibilities under the AEP are to decide:

-• whether the Allegation is appropriate to be dealt with by Constructive Engagement or whether it should be referred to the FRC’s Conduct Committee to consider an investigation.
+- whether the matter is appropriate to be dealt with by Constructive Engagement or whether it should be referred to the FRC’s Conduct Committee to consider an investigation.

 The Case Examiner’s work is conducted in accordance with guidance (PDF) issued by the Conduct Committee.